 Science and experiments go together hand-in-glove.
-For this CPS-Astronomy course, ample laboratory activities are included right within the weekly modules.
+For this Conceptual Physical Science-Full Version course, ample laboratory activities are included right within the modules.
 You need not purchase any mail-order lab kit.
-Instead, the materials for these activities are readily available within your household or a discount store, where you might even find a good pair of binoculars.
-You'll find these lab activities to be substantial and meaningful allowing the student to apply the concepts of physics and astronomy, which is an essential part of the learning cycle.
+Instead, the materials for these activities, such as white glue, coins, and popsicle sticks, are readily available within your household or a discount store.
+You'll find these lab activities to be substantial and meaningful allowing the student to apply the concepts of physical science, which is an essential part of the learning cycle.